Drblessing/notes/Notes/Deploying/cloudflare.md

 ## Cloudflare Pages

 Static hosting, moving towards dynamic hosting with serverless apis and frameworks.
+Unfortuantely, you can't run python fastapi on pages yet.
+You can run serverless api routes with frameworks like NextJS.
+However, it only supports the edge runtime, so not all packages are supported.
+Use cloudflare workers for more flexibility.

 ## Cloudflare Workers